 Preparing the fruit was a doddle thanks to three handy gadgets making an easy task of hulling, peeling, de-stoning and slicing.

 Continue reading “Recipe: Tropical Sunset Fruit Lollies (Vegan)”

-Here’s another vegan baking experiment which worked really well – a rustic, oaty apple traybake, with crunchy demerera topping and a super-moist apple & sultana cake underneath.
+Here’s another vegan baking experiment which worked really well – a rustic, oaty vegan apple cake, with crunchy demerera topping and a super-moist apple & sultana cake underneath.
 This won’t win many points in the cake beauty contest, but more than makes up for it with its lovely combination of textures, and great big slabs of apple and soggy sultanas tucked inside.
-Continue reading “Recipe: Oaty Apple Traybake (Vegan)”
+Continue reading “Recipe: Oaty Vegan Apple Cake”